 Sue Tilley

 Sue Tilley was born in South London in 1957.
 While working full time in jobcentres, she became a stalwart of the 80s club circuit, where she met Leigh Bowery.
-Initially, Bowery hired her as a cashier at his nightclub, Taboo, but, over time, they became best friends.
+Tilley worked at Taboo, Bowery's nightclub, and, over time, they became best friends.
 Bowery introduced her to artist Lucian Freud, and, alongside Bowery, Freud began painting Tilley.
 His portraits of her, among them Benefits Supervisor Sleeping, broke world records at auction for paintings by living artists at the time.
 In 2015, Tilley retired from the jobcentre and moved to St Leonards-on-Sea, where she began painting.
 Since then, she has had exhibitions in London, Hull and Hastings, and her illustrations figured prominently in Fendi’s Spring 2018 menswear collection.
 Her biography, Leigh Bowery: The Life and Times of an Icon, originally written in 1997, will be republished in February 2025.